 You can drive in Cuba with your UK Driving License for up to six months after your initial arrival in Cuba.

 Have more questions about how to plan a trip to Cuba from the UK?
-Here is a list of our Cuban travel experts who can help you or you can message us any questions you have.
+Here is a list of our Cuban travel experts who can help you or you can contact us with any questions you have.
 And before your trip, make sure to check out: